Andrettin/Wyrmsun/readme.txt

 - Fixed a multiplayer crash cause which triggered when both players had different "No Randomness" settings.

 * Quests
-- Added a new dialogue featuring Thjodrorir in the "A Rock Home" quest (dwarf).
+- Added a new dialogue featuring Thjodrorir in the "A Rocky Home" quest (dwarf).
-- In "The Treasures of Svarinshaug" quest, the dwarves Brokk and Eitri now have to craft the artifacts for the priests of Hroptatyr, instead of for Modsognir.
+- In "The Treasures of Svarinshaug" quest (dwarf), the dwarves Brokk and Eitri now have to craft the artifacts for the priests of Hroptatyr, instead of for Modsognir.
 - The game now saves in which difficulty you completed a quest.
 Quests completed before this version of the game are marked as having been completed under the Normal difficulty.
+- "The Binding of Grafvitnir" quest (dwarf) now grants 3 Technology Points instead of 2.
+- "The Battle of Magetobria" quest (Teuton) now grants 4 Technology Points instead of 3.

 * Terrain
 - Added new tree stump tiles (by Exidelo).